Dog Breeds

 The Pomeranian comes from the larger Spitz-type Arctic sled dogs and shares ancestry with breeds like the Samoyed and Keeshond.
 Poms were bred down in size in the region of Pomerania (now part of Germany and Poland) and became one of the most popular companion dogs worldwide.

-In the 19th century, Queen Victoria showed keen interest in smaller Pomeranians, which led to their increased popularity across Europe.
+In the 19th century, Queen Victoria showed a keen interest in smaller Pomeranians, which led to their increased popularity across Europe.
 Over time, selective breeding reduced their size while enhancing their thick coat and lively personality.

 The Pomeranian comes from the larger Spitz-type Arctic sled dogs and shares ancestry with breeds like the Samoyed and Keeshond.
 Poms were bred down in size in the region of Pomerania (now part of Germany and Poland) and became one of the most popular companion dogs worldwide.

-In the 19th century, Queen Victoria showed keen interest in smaller Pomeranians, which led to their increased popularity across Europe.
+In the 19th century, Queen Victoria showed a keen interest in smaller Pomeranians, which led to their increased popularity across Europe.
 Over time, selective breeding reduced their size while enhancing their thick coat and lively personality.

 Health and Medical Concerns